niting3c/AiPacketClassifier/Readme.md

     conda activate AiPacketClassifier
     ```

-**Note**: This project has been tested on Python 3.9.5 and the required dependencies are listed in the `environment.yml` file.
+**Note**: This project has been tested on Python 3.9.5, and the required dependencies are listed in the `environment.yml` file.

 ## Detailed File Descriptions

-Here are brief descriptions of the main files in this repository:
+Here are detailed descriptions of the main files in this repository:

 1. `run.py`: This is the main script that initializes multiple zero-shot classification models from the Transformers library, processes input files with each model, and writes the results.
+It uses the following functions:
+    - `load_models()`: Loads the transformer models specified in the `models.py` file and initializes the zero-shot classifiers.
+    - `process_files(model_entry, directory)`: Processes pcap files in the given `directory` using the specified `model_entry`.
+This function calls `analyse_packet()` and `send_to_llm_model()` for each pcap file.

 2. `utils.py`: This script contains helper functions to handle file-related operations such as creating file paths.
-    - `create_result_file_path`: This function creates a result file path for the output files based on the original file path and the specified extension and directory.
+It provides the following functions:
+    - `create_result_file_path(file_path, extension=".txt", output_dir="./output/", suffix="model")`: Generates a new file path for a result file in the output directory.
+The `file_path` parameter specifies the original file path, `extension` specifies the desired file extension for the new file, `output_dir` specifies the directory for the new file (default is "./output/"), and `suffix` specifies the extra folder inside the directory for easier segregation (default is "model").
-    - `get_file_path`: This function generates a file path by combining the provided root and file name.
+    - `get_file_path(root, file_name)`: Generates a file path by combining the provided `root` and `file_name`.

 3. `promptmaker.py`: This script includes functions that generate prompts for the classification tasks.
 These prompts help guide the AI in its analysis of packets and instruct it on how to report its findings.
+It provides the following function:
+    - `generate_prompt(protocol, payload)`: Generates a formatted prompt with the specified `protocol` and `payload` to be used as input for the transformer models.

 4. `pcapoperations.py`: This script contains functions that handle pcap file operations, including reading packets from pcap files, analyzing packets using the zero-shot classification models, and writing the results to an output file.
+It provides the following functions:
+    - `process_files(model_entry, directory)`: Processes pcap files in the given `directory` using the specified `model_entry`.
+This function calls `analyse_packet()` and `send_to_llm_model()` for each pcap file.
+    - `analyse_packet(file_path, model_entry)`: Analyzes the packets in the pcap file located at `file_path` using the specified `model_entry`.
+This function extracts the protocol and payload from each packet and prepares input objects for classification.
+    - `extract_payload_protocol(packet)`: Extracts the payload and protocol from the `packet`.
+    - `send_to_llm_model(model_entry, file_name)`: Sends the prepared input objects to the ZeroShot model for classification and stores the results in the `model_entry`.

 5. `llm_model.py`: This script includes functions that handle the interaction with the transformer models.
 It prepares the inputs for the classifier, generates the classifier's response, and processes the response.